ambitionpratik/ThreadPool/README.md

 - Creating and destroying threads is expensive.
 - A thread pool manages a fixed number of threads to process any number of tasks.

-  **How implemented**
+**How it implemented**
 - Created a singleton thread pool class.
 - Create a task that can be executed by worker thread in thread pool.
 - Added a task into thread pool's task queue.